Nanping Fujian, China Travel Guide

 Never stick your chopsticks upright in a bowl of rice; this resembles incense sticks at a funeral.

-A local specialty, this recipe features goose smoked with tea leaves and various herbs, resulting in a rich, aromatic flavor.
+A local specialty, this meal features goose smoked with tea leaves and various herbs, resulting in a rich, aromatic flavor.

-Nanping is famous for its abundant bamboo.
+Nanping is renowned for its abundant bamboo.
 Various dishes incorporate fresh or dried bamboo shoots, often stir-fried, stewed, or braised.

 Widely available across the region.